wandb/docs/docs/guides/hosting/secure-storage-connector.md

 This feature is currently only available for Google Cloud Platform and Amazon Web Services.
 To request a license to enable this feature, email contact@wandb.com.
 :::

 A cloud storage bucket can be configured only once for a team at the time of team creation.
+To provision a bucket, we recommend using our terraform for [AWS](https://github.com/wandb/terraform-aws-wandb/tree/main/modules/secure_storage_connector) or [GCP](https://github.com/wandb/terraform-google-wandb/tree/main/modules/secure_storage_connector).

 Select **External Storage** when you create a team tp configure a cloud storage bucket.
-You can configure a cloud storage bucket once the bucket is provisioned.
-Select your provider and fill out your bucket name and storage encryption key ID, if applicable, and select **Create team bucket**.
+Select your provider and fill out your bucket name and storage encryption key ID, if applicable, and select **Create Team**.

 An error or warning will appear at the bottom of the page if there are issues accessing the bucket or the bucket has invalid settings.